ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 We see that for **three of the four courses, girls' grades drop by much less than do boys'**.
 Without falling into the correlation vs. causation trap, we can brainstorm what this might imply.
 It is perhaps indicative of girls **retaining more knowledge from one course to the next**, or of **honing their skills during course sequences**.

-We see that the final course, Multivariable Calculus shows the opposite story with girls' grade loss being higher than that of boys', but the **difference is not nearly as stark as in the first three courses considered**.
+We see that the final course, Multivariable Calculus, shows the opposite story with girls' grade loss being higher than that of boys', but the **difference is not nearly as stark as in the first three courses considered**.
 As some additional evidence of courses not pictured, **girls' grades also drop by less in the course sequences for: Calculus for Life sciences, Single Variable Calculus, and Probability Theory**.

 ---